FT-Labs/pdwm/README.md

     git clone github.com/phytech-r0/fonts-phyOS
     cd fonts-phyOS && sudo mv *.otf *.ttf /usr/fonts/ttf sudo fc-cache

-#### For arch users (if you are using dotfiles)
-You can copy "keys.h" file to '~/.config/phyos/dwm/' to change default bindings.
-Change keys.h with your config, after that run:

-    phyup dwm

-To update dwm easily. (wget required, you probably have it)

 #### For non-arch and arch users (updating dotfiles and configs)